-Condition Description Execution time for the startup OB (OB100 or OB102) exceeds 50 ms During startup, the controller turns the watchdog timer off and cannot handle a program error, such as a loop in the logic of the OB or an excessively long initialization routine.
-Because the scan cycle does not provide any sleep time for the startup OB (such as OB100), the forced sleep interval from the execution monitor keeps your computer from locking up.
-Execution time for the control program) exceeds 50 ms Whenever the operating system has to wait more than 50 ms to process the other Windows applications, the performance of those applications can be noticeably affected.
-This can be a problem for an OB1 with a long execution time, especially if other OBs (such as OB35 or OB40) extend the execution of OB1.
-Because the sleep time is added at the end of the scan cycle, the sleep intervals are then spaced too far apart for the other Windows applications to perform naturally.
-The execution monitor ensures that the controller provides adequate sleep time within the execution time limit.
-You can also use SFC47 "WAIT" to insert sleep time into the execution of the control program.
-See SFC47: Adding Sleep Time in the Control Program Execution time for the control program exceeds the execution time limit The sleep time for the free cycle occurs after OB1 finishes.
-If the execution time is longer than the execution time limit, the execution monitor forces a sleep interval because the controller did not sleep for the required amount within the execution time limit.
+Condition Description Execution time for the control program exceeds the execution time limit The configured minimum sleep time for the free cycle occurs after OB1 finishes.
+If the execution time is longer than the execution time limit, the execution monitor forces a sleep interval because the controller did not sleep for the required amount within the monitor interval.
 Minimum sleep time is insufficient for the maximum execution load Even when the scan cycle is less than the execution time, the minimum sleep time may not provide enough sleep time.
 In this case, the controller would exceed the maximum execution load.
 The execution monitor forces an additional sleep interval to ensure that the operating system can run the other applications.
 Interrupt OBs reduce the sleep time To process an interrupt OB (such as OB35, OB40, or OB85), the controller can interrupt the sleep time for the scan cycle.
 This reduces the time that the controller actually sleeps and can cause the controller to exceed the maximum execution load, which affects the performance of the other Windows applications.
 By forcing a sleep interval, the execution monitor ensures that the other Windows application can be processed.